- Copywriting Services

 Clara is an aspiring copywriter from France.
 She asked me some questions about launching her freelance copywriting career.
-I’m sharing both her questions and my responses because they may help other aspiring writers.
+I’m sharing both her questions and my responses because they may help other aspiring copywriters.

 — Susan Greene